Kentucky Urban and Community Forestry Assistance Grant – 2024 Awards

 The Urban and Community Forestry Assistance Grant Eligibility Map is now live to explore!
-This map will be a first stop in determining eligibility for the UCF Assistance Grant.
+This map is a first stop in determining eligibility for the UCF Assistance Grant.
 Incorporating Climate and Economic Justice Screening Tool, Tree Equity Score, and local population data, this map allows applicants to better focus their projects to benefit underserved and disadvantaged communities across the Commonwealth.
-Once the Urban and Community Forestry Assistance Grant is launched, in early-February 2024, applicants will be asked to fill in a quick survey and draw their proposed project areas as a first step in their grant applications.
-For more information or to explore visit: https://arcg.is/1TPPyP.
+For more information or to explore visit https://arcg.is/1TPPyP.

 More than one-half of Kentuckians live in or near and urban setting.
 The population living in our towns and cities continues to grow, which makes urban forests in our Commonwealth more important than ever.
 Our urban forestry management decisions should encompass environmental, economic, social, and human health benefits.
 A comprehensive urban forestry program should include citizen input and support, a commitment from city officials and managers, and a properly trained work force.